Appdynamics/datapower-monitoring-extension/README.md

 ## Troubleshooting

-1. Please look at the [troubleshooting document](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695) and make sure that everything is followed correctly.
+1. Please follow the steps listed in this [troubleshooting document](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695) in order to troubleshoot your issue.
+These are a set of common issues that customers might have faced during the installation of the extension.
 2.  **Verify Machine Agent Data:** Please start the Machine Agent without the extension and make sure that it reports data.
 Verify that the machine agent status is UP and it is reporting Hardware Metrics
 3.  **config.yml:** Validate the file [here](http://www.yamllint.com)
 4.  **Special chars in config** If you have special chars(like in passwords) in config.yml, make sure to wrap it in double quotes `""`